quillpad/quillpad/README.md

 - Add tags to notes
 - Archive notes you want out of your way
 - Search through notes
+- Sync notes to the file system (store notes as markdown files in a local or cloud folder)
 - Sync with Nextcloud (experimental, requires the Nextcloud Notes app installed on the Nextcloud server used for syncing)
 - Backup your notes to a zip file which you can restore at a later time
 - Toggle between Light and Dark mode